pcorey/secure_meteor/checklist.md

 <p class="todo-item"><i data-feather="check-square"></i> Use reactive data sources to securely invalidate cursors returned by publications.</p>

-Use reactive data sources like `this.userId`, or `peerlibrary:reactive-publish` to continually ensure that a user is authorized to see the data being published.
+Use reactive data sources like `this.userId`, or the `reactive-publish` package to continually ensure that a user is authorized to see the data being published.

 <i data-feather="link"></i> [https://guide.meteor.com/security.html#publications-user-id](https://guide.meteor.com/security.html#publications-user-id)